Difficulty: easy

 If the code fails to execute, the submission is marked as failed.
 If the code execution time exceeds the time limit, the submission is marked as timeout.

-The test cases files such as test_case_1.in
+- The test cases files such as

 are stored in the database.